enketo/centro/README.md

 centro [![Build Status](https://travis-ci.org/enketo/centro.png)](https://travis-ci.org/enketo/centro)
 =============

+> **⚠️ Warning**
+>
+> **DO NOT USE THIS SERVER IN A PRODUCTION SETTING.**
+>
+> This lightweight development server has not gone through security audits or performance tests, hence is unsuitable for production use.
+Centro is intended for development and testing purposes only.
+Making this server able to handle a production environment is outside the scope of this project.

 A basic scaffolding of an ODK-compliant server for use with Enketo and ODK Collect.

 **No database - forms and submissions are stored as files.**